MD-Junayed000/HybridQA-DataBench-BERT/README.md

 # DataBench Question Answering System (SemEval 2024 Task 8)

 ## *Introduction*
-This repository contains the implementation of our *DataBench Question Answering System, developed for **SemEval 2024 Task 8*.
+This repository contains the implementation of our **DataBench Question Answering System,** developed for **SemEval 2024 Task 8**.
 The system is designed to extract answers from structured datasets provided in the competition, following the constraints that only provided data can be used for answering questions.

-Our approach leverages *data preprocessing, rule-based extraction, and a transformer-based Question Answering (QA) model* to generate accurate responses for the given questions.
+Our approach combines **data preprocessing, rule-based extraction, and a transformer-based Question Answering (QA) model** to ensure high accuracy in responses.
+The system is capable of handling multiple question formats, ranging from boolean to numerical and categorical queries.

 ---

 ## *Dataset*
-We utilized the *DataBench dataset*, which consists of multiple structured datasets in .parquet format.
+We utilized the **DataBench dataset**, which consists of multiple structured datasets in .parquet format.
 Each dataset contains structured tabular data, and questions must be answered using only the provided data.

 🔗 *Dataset Link:* [DataBench (SemEval 2024 Task 8)]https://www.codabench.org/competitions/3360/